A historic program for our historic theatres.

 1. Describe the community’s level of need for revitalization and economic development.
 Define the projects resulting financial impact to the theater and community.

-1. Describe the need, urgency, or treat to the property and proposed scope of work.
+1. Describe the need, urgency, or threat to the property and proposed scope of work.

-3. Consistency with the Secretary of the Interior’s Standards for the Treatment of Historic Properties.
+3. Compliance with the Secretary of the Interior’s Standards for the Treatment of Historic Properties.
 No adverse effect on the historic property.

 4. Describe the level of project readiness, and ability to produce plans that easily move through the NPS review process.

-5. Define how competitive bids will be obtained and the contractors’ qualifications and experience with historic properties.
+5. Define how competitive bids will be obtained and provide a list of selected contractors with their qualifications and experience with historic properties.

-1. Describe organizational experience to complete restoration projects.
+2. Describe organizational experience with grants, contracts, and restoration projects.

-5. Do you have the 10% matching funds in hand or your plans to raise the match.
+5. Identify the donor, source, kind, and amount for your 10% matching funds or your plans to raise the match.

 1. Describe the current operations and proposed operations upon completion of the project.